 Title Clothing and textiles 2

 Code 4CTC312 Department Consumer Sciences

 Prerequisites 4CTC212 Co-requisites None

-Aim To introduce students to non-verbal communicat of fashion, and to equip construction. or, the development , production and marketing
+Aim To introduce students to the social and cultural aspects of dress as non-verbal communicator, the development, production and marketing of fashion, and to equip students with skills used in clothing construction.

-Content The raw mate Design and p Wholesale fast Fashion retail Body measur Maintenance cycle, demand, changerials of fashion. roduction of clothing shion marketing and ling and promotion. and accessories. distribution. ize and fitting alterations. it.
+Content Dress as communicator.
+The fashion cycle, demand, change and research.
+The raw materials of fashion.
+Design and production of clothing and accessories.
+Wholesale fashion marketing and distribution.
+Fashion retailing and promotion.
+Body measurements, and basic size and fitting alterations.
+Maintenance of sewing equipment. and accessories. distribution. ize and fitting alterations.

 Characteristics, selection and garment construction using a variety of fabrics.
 Requirements and production cost of garments.
 Sewing as an income generation activity.
-Evaluation of workmanship in the construction of garments Outcomes Explain how dress communicates characteristics of Gutoomes individuals and groups.
+Evaluation of workmanship in the construction of garments Outcomes Explain how dress communicates characteristics of Outcomes individuals and groups.
 Demonstrate an understanding of fashion as a reflection of change.
-Knowledge of clothing categories, styles and price and size ranges.
-Understand the fashion cycle and knowledge of fashion adoption.
+This widge of clothing datagenes, ctyles and price and size ranges.
+Understand the fashion cycle and knowledge of fashion Chacitatia the lashion by the and knowledge of lashion adoption.
 Understand the marketing of fashion and explain the importance of fashion research.
 Describe the design and production of fashion Describe the wholesale marketing and retail merchandising and promotion of fashion.
 Take accurate body measurements and adapt patterns and garments for perfect fit.
 Demonstrate the ability to operate and maintain sewing and pressing equipment.
 Select appropriate fabric for the construction of different garments.
 Determine the requirements and calculate the cost to construct garments.
 Correctly use a commercial pattern and follow garment construction instructions.
 Apply sewing techniques in the construction of garments.
 Explain how sewing can be used as an income generating activity.
 Assessment Formative: Continuous assessment, 50% Summative: 3-hour final examination, 50% 40% subminimum in all assessments DP Requirement 40% Continuous Assessment Mark 80% Attendance at lectures and practical's/tutorials.
+00 /0 /titoridanoc at lectures and practical s/tutorials.